CiaranWelsh/rr_docker/README.md

 ## Issues and TODOs

+* Building libroadrunner-deps takes a long time and it doesn't change often.
+Add an option that allows the user to not have to build deps every time.
 * For now the base image includes llvm by default and directory structure by default.
-It would be good to have a project that builds the base image.
+It would be good to have a project that builds the base image so that we can reproduce it.